HewlettPackard/shs-docs/docs/portal/developer-portal/release_notes/workarounds_2_1_0.md

-# Appendix B: Slingshot 200G NIC, Fabric Manager and Switch Workaround
+# Appendix A: Slingshot 200G NIC, Fabric Manager and Switch Workaround

 ## 2497306 Mellanox OFED kernel modules fail to load on CSM workers using 5.14.21-150500.55.39.1.27360.1.PTF.1215587-default kernel